Performance Evaluation of an RFSoC Operating in a 1.25 Tesla Magnetic Field: Testing

 \subsection{Magnetic Field Setup}

 A photograph of the test setup is shown in Figure \ref{fig:testing_hw_setup}.
 The magnet used, referred to as "Big Blue," is located at the SLAC National Accelerator Laboratory in the Heavy Fabrication Building (Building 026).
 The magnet measures 2.5 meters wide, 0.9 meters deep, and 1.3 meters high, with an approximate weight of 23 metric tons.
 It can generate a uniform magnetic field of up to 1.25 T in the center of the gap, where the RFSoC board was positioned.
 Although the testing was ideally meant to be conducted at a field strength of 1.5 T, matching the conditions within the Belle II detector, the SLAC magnet's maximum field strength was limited to 1.25 T due to power supply and cooling limitations.
+The lower magnetic field strength of 1.25 T, compared to the target 1.5 T, may not fully replicate the potential performance impacts or failures that could occur in the RFSoC at the higher field strength within the Belle II detector.
+Therefore, additional testing at 1.5 T will be necessary to conclusively determine the RFSoC’s suitability for the Belle II upgrades.

 The support board and server were connected via cables, positioned outside the magnet, in an area with minimal stray magnetic fields.
 During each magnetic field increment, waveforms were collected, and all status registers in the RFSoC were logged.
 Accurate magnetic field readings for each step were provided by a Group 3 DTM-141 Digital Teslameter module, with its probe placed in the magnet's gap.